percona/percona-server/doc/source/diagnostics/scalability_metrics_plugin.rst

 .. note::

-  This feature has been deprecated in |Percona Server| :rn:`5.7.16-10`.
+  This feature has been deprecated in **Percona Server for MySQL** :rn:`5.7.16-10`.
 Users who have installed this plugin but are not using its capability are advised to uninstall the plugin due to known crashing bugs.

-|Percona Server| has implemented extra scalability metrics.
+**Percona Server for MySQL** has implemented extra scalability metrics.
 These metrics allow using Little's Law, queuing theory, and Universal Scalability Law to gain insights into server performance.
 This feature is implemented as a plugin.

 Installation
 ============

-Scalability Metrics plugin is shipped with |Percona Server|, but it is not installed by default.
+Scalability Metrics plugin is shipped with **Percona Server for MySQL**, but it is not installed by default.
 To enable the plugin you must run the following command:

 .. code-block:: mysql